ayushreekharel/Movie-Recommendation-System/README.md

+# Here I have used content based filtering.
 # Content-Based Recommender Systems
  These systems recommend items similar to those a user has shown interest in based on the content.
 For example, if a user likes action movies, the system will recommend other action movies.
 This requires creating tags and analyzing the content of items.